 Full size Glock's have a universal rail so it is not hard to find a light that will fit.
 When it comes to Full size Glock's, there are many options out there, considering anything from Streamlight or Surefire will serve you well.
 Another aspect we consider is the battery, we tend to like the ones with more popular batteries since they are easier to come by and tend to be cheaper.
 If you are considering a light that is not as popular we look at where its made and the warranty that comes with the light.
 If a light maker adds a good warranty you can be pretty certain they stand by there product, and usually anything made in the USA is a good bet.

 As for subcompact Glock's such as the Glock 26 and the Glock 43 your choices are limited.
 One of our favorite subcompact Glock light is the TLR-6 which comes in many sizes for subcompact glock firearms, and as a plus it has a laser.
+The TLR-6 has ambidextrous buttons, 100 lumens output, and is extremely light running at 1.270 ounces.
+Once negative thing about this light, is it only has 1 hour of runtime, so make sure you stock up on batteries.

 When it comes to brightness, we tend to go for medium to high light output lights.
 There is a learning curve to high lumen lights (such as wall blinding), but if you practice you can be very affective with a high output light, and can be used affectively outdoors as well.
-If you are using this light solely for indoor use, you can go with a lower lumen light which will be used only to see whats in front of you, and wont necessarily blind the perp, but you also wont blind your self shining it on white walls or mirrors.
+If you are using this light solely for indoor use, you can go with a lower lumen light which will be used only to see whats in front of you, and won't necessarily blind the perpetrator, but you also won't blind your self shining it on white walls or mirrors.

 The durability of your glock light is extremely important, mostly because you don't want it to fail when you really need it.
 The first thing we look at for a glock light is the material the light is made of.
 The ones listed above are mostly made of strong aircraft rated aluminum, since its light weight and strong.
 Another important thing we look for is the ability for the light to be water resistant.
 Having a water proof glock light allows you to be able to use the light in the elements, such as rain and snow.